rfvgyhn/game-manager/README.md

-DisplayImage | string  | Path to card image relative to the `cards` directory Name         | string  | Container name as shown by `docker ps` Enabled      | boolean | Allow users to interact with container
+DisplayImage | string  | Path to card image relative to the `cards` directory Name         | string  | Container name as shown by `docker ps` Enabled      | boolean | Allow users to interact with container Notes        | string  | Optional text that shows up in the card description

 # Card Images